DrK-Lo/EvolutionWorkshop/_cworkshop/cworkshop.md

 ### Animate a character - group challenge

+1) Go to this website
+2) Click on... [image]
+3) Write out challenge

 "Animation cards" are here: https://resources.scratch.mit.edu/www/cards/en/animation-cards.pdf.

-The full lesson is on page 9 of https://resources.scratch.mit.edu/www/guides/en/EducatorGuidesAll.pdf.
+########## The full lesson is on page 9 of https://resources.scratch.mit.edu/www/guides/en/EducatorGuidesAll.pdf.

 *Dylan will create and provide link*